Schwaldlander/DomainNameSuggest/README.md

 TEMPERATURE    = 0.7

+decides the diversity of response

 TOP_P          = 0.92

+REPETITION_PENALTY = 1.05

 ## Training

 I utilize QLoRA SfT and trained for 2-3 epochs.
 Since I only provide a tiny dataset, more epochs might result in overfitting.

+Requiring the exact number of suggestions would be more helpful than requiring more than certain amount, due to the nature of prompt engineering.

 ## Intermediate Training Results